MooniniteModz/NVim-Config/README.md

 Look, this config isn't perfect.
 But it's **simple**, **fast**, and **gets out of your way** so you can actually write code instead of configuring your editor for 6 hours.

 If you want something more complex, go use an IDE.
-If you want something that works and makes you productive, this is it.
+If you want something that works and makes you productive, NeoVim is end-game.

-Now stop reading documentation and go write some code.

-**Happy coding, chat! 🚀**

 ---